n8n-io/n8n-docs/docs/getting-started/key-concepts/README.md

 Nodes do not only process one "item", they process multiple ones.
 For example, if the Trello node is set to `Create-Card` and it has an expression set for `Name` to be set depending on `name` property, it will create a card for each item, always choosing the `name-property-value` of the current one.

-This data would, for example, create two boards.
+This data would, for example, create two cards.
 One named `test1` the other one named `test2`:

 ```json
 [